Career About

 Interviewing angel isn’t easy.
 After three months of back and forth, I’m finally given time to meet her on a morning in May at a sunny spot in Maroubra.
 I’ve been eager to make this happen, but the day before she informs me she lives in London now.

+We sit down and she says, “I’m sorry I’m late again, I just didn’t know I had to be on time every single time.”
 I feel confused.
 She looks at me curiously and asks “Tudu bem?”
 I don’t know what language she’s speaking.

 We’re here to talk about angel and her second career, unless you include her time as the local mall carnie operator, then we’re here to talk about her third.
-We could talk about the paintings that soothe in much the same way a good meme can soothe your eyes after a few minutes of reading the news.
+We could talk about the paintings that soothe in much the same way a good meme soothes your eyes after a few minutes of reading the news.
 But that’s all we’ll say.

 You’ll see her name in the credits for several big campaigns including that famous fight over a christmas prawn.
 What was it like working on an iconic Chrissy campaign?